MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

     - The return result of the `resendCode()` action is either `ResetPasswordResendCodeResult.Success` or `ResendCodeError`.

-    - If it's `ResendCodeError`, it's an unexpected error for SDK.
-The previous operation was unsuccessful, and because of that they don't include a reference to a new state.
+    - `ResendCodeError` is an unexpected error for SDK.
+This error indicates that the previous operation was unsuccessful, so a reference to a new state isn't available.

-- In the case of `SubmitCodeError`, MSAL Android SDK provides utility methods to enable you to analyze the specific errors further:
+- If `submitCodeResult is SubmitCodeError`, Android SDK provides utility methods to enable you to analyze the specific errors further:
     - `isInvalidCode()`
     - `isBrowserRequired()`